 Position Reports To: Branch Manager

-Positions Supervised:
+Positions Supervised: None

 POSITION PURPOSE

 The Assistant Branch Manager is responsible for assisting with branch operations and branch compliance.
 The Assistant Branch Manager will ensure established policies and procedures are followed and will train, direct, and assist in supervising branch staff.
 They will act as the Branch Manager when necessary.
 This leadership position requires the ability to deal effectively with members and co-workers in person, by telephone, and in writing along with the ability to work in a fast paced environment and collaborate with other branches and departments.